ULTIMATE FLEXIBILITY IN AGRICULTURAL EDUCATION

 You may also wish to gain more experience in the field before moving into the position of farm manager.
 This may mean working as an assistant to a farm manager.
 This will give you invaluable skills and knowledge to move up in the industry.

-If you are running your own farm, or would like to move into a management position within the farming industry, it will give you the much needed background information on all aspects of farm management - from stock management through to pasture and importantly farm business management.
-A course such as this sets the 'farm hand' apart from the 'farming professional'.
+If you are running your own farm or would like to move into a management position within the farming industry, this course can give you the much-needed background information on all aspects of farm management - from stock management through to pasture and, importantly, farm business management.
+A course like this sets the 'farm hand' apart from the 'farming professional'.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor